ftiannn/ftiannn/README.md

 ## 🎮 Where It All Started

-My journey started with game dev — a little janky, a lot of spaghetti code, but hey, it ran <em>(mostly)</em>.
+My journey started with game dev — a little janky, a lot of spaghetti code, but hey, it ran *(mostly)*.

-It didn’t change the world, but it did change mine — sparking a love for building things that actually work (eventually). 🌟
+It didn’t change the world, but it did change mine — sparking a love for building things that actually work! 🌟

 <div align="left">
   <p>🕹️ <a href="https://drive.google.com/file/d/1rKOD60BC3j9qaaBD5m8i_TthQs_w6mpe/view?usp=sharing" target="_blank">Unreal Game Demo</a></p>